SkylerClayne/TheFamousGuernica/README.md

 This project is for a Human-Computer Interaction course offered by York, at the University of Crete.

-This project was developed in the Google Chrome web browser, in 1024x768 resolution..
+This project was developed in the Google Chrome web browser, in 1024x768 resolution.

 --------------------------------------